 Figure~\ref{fig: pre_post_dose_boxplots} shows how average daily dose changes prior to the first therapeutic day and after that.
 The vertical axes are daily doses and each box corresponds to a protocol.
 The plots on the left side depict boxplots of the doses before the first therapeutic day, with median as a white line inside the quartile ranges.
 The right-side plots show the average daily dose after patients entered the therapeutic range.
 While average daily dose after the first therapeutic day is relatively the same across our trained models, the dosing prior to that day is different among protocols.
-All our models have higher pre-therapeutic doses, even the $D_{max}^1=5.0~mg$ model, but their average daily dose after the first therapeutic day is comparable to baseline protocols.
-The best performing model, $h=2$, is the most aggressive one on normal and sensitive patients, and prescribes close to 15~mg/day for normal and 13~mg/day for sensitive patients in most cases.
-On the contrary, $h=3$ is the most conservative among ``with genotype'' models.
-These patterns and possible underlying causes will be discussed in Section~\ref{section: Discussion}.
+Our base model and all $h$ models, except for $h=2$ have higher pre-therapeutic doses, but their average daily dose after the first therapeutic day is comparable to baseline protocols.
+Among the trained models, ``no genotype'' variants have smaller IQR, which can be attributed to the fact that these protocols do not have access to genotype information, and are not able to differentiate between patients based on their genetic makeup.